RaghavK16/Img-Noise-Reduction/README.md

 * Numpy for mathematical operations on the data.

+## Reference

+* I gained a lot of insights about autoencoders from an article by Will Badr.
+Click [here](https://towardsdatascience.com/auto-encoder-what-is-it-and-what-is-it-used-for-part-1-3e5c6f017726) to read.

 ## Contribution

 If you're new to contributing to Open Source on Github, [this guide](https://guides.github.com/activities/contributing-to-open-source/) can help you get started.
 Please check out the [contribution guide](https://gist.github.com/MarcDiethelm/7303312) for more details on how issues and pull requests work.